-- Coordinate every two years with service providers to assess the needs for infrastructure and services and discuss plans for expansion based on future proposed developments. - Apply for funding from the Community Development Block Grant, Infill Infrastructure Grant Program, or other funding programs, as available, to fund design plans and infrastructure improvements for affordable housing projects. - Annually explore and pursue funding opportunities for specific plan updates as necessary to promote development within existing communities with active transportation and access to services and amenities. - Provide a copy of the adopted Housing Element to the various service providers serving the unincorporated communities and provide assistance to providers to facilitate establishing procedures to grant priority service to the development of housing with units affordable to lower-income households.
+- Coordinate every two years with service providers to assess the needs for infrastructure and services and discuss and assist in implementation of plans for expansion based on future proposed developments. - Apply for funding from the Community Development Block Grant, Infill Infrastructure Grant Program, or other funding programs, as available, to fund design plans and infrastructure improvements for affordable housing projects. - Annually pursue funding opportunities for specific plan updates as necessary to promote development within existing communities with active transportation and access to services and amenities. - Provide a copy of the adopted Housing Element to the various service providers serving the unincorporated communities and provide assistance to providers to facilitate establishing procedures to grant priority service to the development of housing with units affordable to lower-income households.

-Timeframe: Identify infrastructure constraints by May 15, 2024; Fund and conduct infrastructure improvements dependent on grant funding availability.
-Explore

-Notices of Funding Availability (NOFAs) annually.
+Timeframe: Coordinate with service providers every two years and identify infrastructure constraints by May 15, 2023; Fund and conduct infrastructure improvements dependent on grant funding availability.
+Explore and pursue Notices of Funding Availability (NOFAs) annually.
+Re-evaluate progress and effectiveness of implementation in 2025 and make appropriate adjustments within 6 months.